Return to In-Person Instruction

 - Screening Procedures- daily symptom and temperature screening assessment will be required.

-- University Interscholastic League Rules and Guidance will continue to be adhered to.
+- UIL Rules and Guidance will continue to be adhered to.

 - Face masks will be worn in accordance with the governor’s executive order GA-29.